Our research is editorially independent but we may earn a commission for purchases made through our links.

 Just a 40-minute drive from Dublin in the breathtaking Wicklow Mountains, you’ll discover the grand gardens and Palladian villa of Powerscourt, constructed in the 18th-century across 47 acres.
 This sublime blend of strikingly green parkland, walled enclosures, ponds, waterfalls, statuary and ornamental lakes, together with their secret hollows are a delight to behold.
 Cascading terraces and formal landscapes were planned with carefully designed paths framed by the beauty of the surrounding mountains.
 Powerscourt House offers a range of craft and interior shops focused on Irish design, while the Avoca Terrace Café serves up Irish artisan home-cooked fare.

-One of the top display gardens in the world, Butchart Gardens, located on Vancouver Island in the capital of British Columbia known as the “City of Gardens,” offers incredible natural beauty that is sure to take your breath away.
-Open year-round and occupying 55 acres with brilliant floral displays, this is a dazzling example of a successful reclamation project.
+One of the top display gardens in the world, The Butchart Gardens on Vancouver Island — known as Canada’s “City of Gardens” — offers incredible natural beauty that is sure to take your breath away.
+Open year-round and occupying a total of 135 acres of brilliant floral displays, this is a dazzling example of a successful reclamation project.
 The land, once used by Portland Cement, was transformed by Jennie Butchart, the wife of the company’s owner, filling the space with soil from nearby farms.
-Her vision ultimately expanded into the 54-acre tract seen today, filled with 700 varieties of plants in bloom from March to October.
+Her vision ultimately expanded into the 55-acre tract open for public viewing today, filled with 700 varieties of plants in bloom from March to October.
 Visitors can also sip afternoon tea or enjoy fine dining while taking in picturesque garden views.

 If you thought the desert was a lifeless landscape, you’ll quickly change your mind by visiting the Desert Botanical Gardens in Phoenix, with its magnificent 17,000 species of desert plants as well as a 13,700-square-foot research center.
 The 140-acre garden, of which 55 acres are cultivated, feature plants suited to the arid climate of the Sonoran and other deserts, including an extensive sample of cacti, agave and other succulents.
 Its two-acre wildflower exhibit bursts with color in the spring while butterflies take flight in a covered pavilion.
 Visit in March or April and you’ll catch the peak blooms of wildflowers like desert lupine and Mexican poppies.